Caperr/Y13-Coursework/README.md

 - (!) rename stuff (i.e troll to skeleton, forest to swamp, files etc.)
 - (!) make game quit when you press quit game in leaderboard

+- rework newScore: make textbox a new object with an 'active' attribute. remove explicit text input for newScore from graphicsBackend
 - move block into knight entity class, in case some future player classes cant block (e.g mage)
 - downscale troll healthBar text
 - fix glitchy player swing